-To import a VMware VM, use operating system shutdown commands
+To import a VMware VM, Use OS Shutdown Commands

 When importing a VMware VM, you must shutdown the VM using operating system shutdown commands in addition to powering it off from the VMware console.
 If you shutdown the VM using only the VMware console, the import will fail.